awsdocs/amazon-sagemaker-developer-guide/doc_source/rstudio.md

  The following are supported by RStudio on SageMaker\.
 + R developers use the RStudio IDE interface with popular developer tools from the R ecosystem\.
 Users can launch new RStudio sessions, write R code, install dependencies from RStudio Package Manager, and publish Shiny apps using RStudio Connect\.
 + R developers can quickly scale underlying compute resources to run large scale data processing and statistical analysis\.
-+ Platform administrators can set up user identities, authorization, networking, storage, and security for their data science teams through AWS Single Sign\-On and AWS Identity and Access Management integration\.
++ Platform administrators can set up user identities, authorization, networking, storage, and security for their data science teams through AWS IAM Identity Center \(successor to AWS Single Sign\-On\) and AWS Identity and Access Management integration\.
 This includes connection to private Amazon Virtual Private Cloud \(Amazon VPC\) resources and internet\-free mode with AWS PrivateLink\.
 + Integration with AWS License Manager\.

  For information on the onboarding steps to create a Domain with RStudio enabled, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.